 In certain areas, planting new forests changes the albedo of the land such that the increased heat absorbed by the darker land cover offsets the cooling effects of the CO2 sequestered by the new forests.
 The best research suggests that this is most common in boreal (northern) regions, such as land in Canada and Russia.

 For this reason, Terraformation focuses on restoring land in temperate and tropical regions.
 There are still several billion acres available for restoration outside of boreal zones.

-Yes, and freshwater shortages pose enormous challenges to large-scale forest restoration, particularly in dry regions.
+Freshwater shortages pose enormous challenges to large-scale forest restoration, particularly in dry regions.
 Planting swaths of new trees in water-constrained regions can overdraw existing supplies on which local communities depend.

-Reverse osmosis (RO) can purify nearby brackish or saltwater sources to provide supplemental water, solving the water shortage and accelerating ecosystem restoration.
+Reverse osmosis can purify nearby brackish or saltwater sources to provide supplemental water, solving the water shortage and accelerating ecosystem restoration.
 While previously considered too energy-intensive to be economical, rapidly declining solar prices now make it possible to do this on a very large scale in many parts of the world.

 Once established, forests become largely self-sustaining and cycle their own water.
 In fact, forests drive the global water cycle and have enormous influence on rainfall patterns across the planet.
 Recent research shows that the massive deforestation of the last two centuries has dramatically altered rainfall patterns across the globe.

 We support Indigenous stewardship of land.
 We rely on wisdom from local communities to ensure that restoration efforts succeed.
 Many Indigenous cultures have deep knowledge of the unique ecology of their lands — developed over generations — and advanced techniques for managing land sustainably.
 Community land tenure promotes forest conservation and reduces both clearing and disturbance of forests.